discordjs/guide/guide/popular-topics/permissions-extended.md

 - Your bot is missing the needed permission to execute this action in it's calculated base or final permissions (requirement changes based on the type of action you are trying to execute).
 - You provided an invalid permission number while trying to create overwrites.
 (The calculator on the apps page returns decimal values while the developer documentation lists the flags in hex.
 Make sure you are not mixing the two and don't use the hex prefix `0x` where not applicable)
-- It is trying to execute an action on a guild member with a role higher than or equal to your bots highest role.
+- It is trying to execute an action on a guild member with a role higher than or equal to your bot's highest role.
 - It is trying to modify or assign a role that is higher than or equal to its highest role.
 - It is trying to add a managed role to a member.
 - It is trying to remove a managed role from a member.